wandyezj/wandyezj.github.io/docs/_posts/2022-07-14-projecting-software-feature-maintenance-cost.md

     - Expertise includes knowledge of the specific software stack and tools used to implement the software, as well as knowledge about how the overall system is composed.
 - lack of documentation
 - lack of tests
+    - A lack of tests can cause a change to unknowingly break previous functionality.
+When existing functionality breaks and is shipped to customers this can cause a fire drill which consumed time to investigate, debug, and fix, that would otherwise go towards development.
 - lack of well specified interfaces
 - complex code